AgfaPhoto: Management buyout

 In 2004, Agfa-Gevaert announced that it had reached a definitive agreement to divest the whole of its Consumer Imaging business in a management buyout for a purchase price of €175.5 million.
 The divestment covered the whole of its Consumer Imaging business, including film, finishing products, and lab equipment, grouped in a new company – AgfaPhoto GmbH, as well as the related lease portfolio, in a management buyout.
 The targeted closing date of the transaction was November 1, 2004.

 The transaction resulted in a non-cash book loss to Agfa-Gevaert of €430 million, but was cash positive to the extent of €260 million.
 While the trading environment for both HealthCare and Graphic System divisions improved considerably, the group's half year results were heavily affected by the expected book loss on the divestiture of Consumer Imaging.

 AgfaPhoto Holding GmbH

 The AgfaPhoto Holding GmbH, headquartered in Leverkusen and Cologne/Germany, is dealing internationally in the consumer imaging sector.
 Based on a long-term trademark agreement with Agfa-Gevaert NV & Co.
 KG and Agfa-Gevaert NV, the company is granting sublicenses for the AgfaPhoto-trademark and the Red-Dot-Logo.

-The following consumer imaging products are offered already with the AgfaPhoto trademark:
+The following consumer imaging products are offered with the AgfaPhoto trademark: